buildbycj/smart-one-click-setup/readme.txt

 * Custom plugin support - developers can add their own export hooks
 * Selective export - choose which plugins to include in your export
 * Automatic detection of active plugins with customizable export list
+* **NEW: Custom Plugin Options** - Add custom option names or values for any plugin (JSON Array or Object format)
+* **NEW: Single-Option Plugin Detection** - Automatically handles plugins with nested settings structures

 **🌐 Remote File Support**
 * Import from remote URLs - no need to download files manually